vivektalwar13071999/Linkedin_Scrapper/README.md

 There are two ways you can run the code: headless execution and normal one.

 In both cases, be careful (especially when you scrap a lot of profiles) because your computer may enter sleep mode.
 In sleep mode the scraping could not work.
-For MacOS I suggest [Amphetamine](https://apps.apple.com/it/app/amphetamine/id937984704?mt=12).

 ### Normal execution
 In this mode the script will do scraping opening a real Chrome window.